 Every alarm system includes window and door sensors that react when the window or door is opened.
 How many sensors you buy depends on the number of windows and doors in your home, as well as your personal preference.

 Motion detectors are typically positioned in corners and react when motion is detected in the room.
 Some advanced motion detectors are paired with security cameras and start recording video when they detect movement.
 Depending on the system, you may be able to watch the video in real-time from your phone or other Internet connected device.

 A DIY Home Security System Isn’t the Right Solution for Everyone

 Easy to install, affordable, and powerful, a DIY home security system can help protect a studio apartment in the city or a big house in the suburbs, but it isn’t the right home security solution for everyone.
 Although DIY home security systems are designed to be installed by non-technical homeowners, some people don’t want to or can’t install the system.
 And there’s always the chance it will get installed improperly and then you run the risk of going unprotected.

 Most DIY system offers don’t offer advanced services or components that traditional alarm systems do, such as fire and carbon monoxide monitoring, panic buttons, or pet-immune motion sensors.
 And if a component of a DIY system fails, the homeowner is responsible for repairing or replacing it.
 With a traditional system, the home security company will typically replace faulty equipment for free, or for a minimal charge.

-In addition to giving you peace of mind, a monitored home security system can reduce the chance you’ll be a victim of a burglary by 300 percent and could save you up to 20 percent on your homeowners insurance.
+In addition to giving you peace of mind, a monitored home security system can reduce the chance you’ll be a victim of a burglary.
+About 60% of convicted burglars say the presence of an alarm would make them seek a different home to burglarize.
+It can also save you up to 20 percent on your homeowners insurance.
 So whether you choose a DIY home security system or opt for the traditional route, a home alarm system is a smart investment.